mgreiler/se-unlocked-website/src/posts/diversity-and-inclusion.md

 excerpt: "Trier Bryant and Kim Scott, the founders of Just Work, tell us how we can create more equitable workplaces."
 type: post
 id: 121474
-thumbnail_alt: "Picture of podcast guest"
+thumbnail_alt: "Picture of podcast guests Trier Bryant and Kim Scott"
 thumbnail: ../uploads/2021/09/Just-Work-Co-Founders.jpeg
 category: ["Company Culture", Productivity, "Women in Tech"]
 tag: []